RichardL64/DCC-Ex/DCCEX_SignalFrame/Readme.md

 This is required by the autostart routine so it can reset signals and points to a known good starting position, Currently you cannot directly call an event from a sequence.

-//	Perform all actions, turnouts signals etc
-//	Only called from the event handlers if there are no faults
-//	DCC-Ex should ignore any duplicates
-//
 ALIAS(troyActions)
 SEQUENCE(troyActions)
 	PRINT("Actions")

-	//	Mayhill approach
-	//
 	IFLEVER(1)
 	ENDIF